StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 Telemetry data from push-based integrations is stored on Kafka on the topic `sts_multi_metrics`.
 When data becomes available on the Kafka bus,`kafkaToES` reads data and stores it in an Elasticsearch index.

 - Check the messages on the Kafka topic using the StackState CLI command `sts topic show sts_multi_metrics`.
 If there are recent messages on the Kafka bus, then you know that metrics have been retrieved and the issue is not in the data collection.

+### KafkaToES

+Data is collected from the Kafka bus by KafkaToES and sent on to Elasticsearch for storage.
+Limits are applied to prevent too much data being sent simultaneously to Elasticsearch.

+- Check the `kafkaToES.log` for errors.
+- If data is arriving in Kafka, but not visible in Elasticsearch, check the limits being applied.

 ### Elasticsearch